civictechindex/brigade-project-index/README.md

 Make Civic projects discoverable.

-For research, for volunteering, for collarboration, find and contribute civic projects to a nationwide network of volunteers.
+For research, for volunteering, for collaboration, find and contribute civic projects to a nationwide network of volunteers.

 ## History